What is feline hyperthyroidism?

 Additional imaging

 Cardiac ultrasound or X-rays if heart disease is suspected.
-Thyroid scintigraphy in complex cases or before surgery.
+Thyroid scintigraphy (imaging of the gland) in complex cases or before surgery.

 Masked T4: In rare cases, a hyperthyroid cat may show a T4 within normal range (T4 'masked' by a concurrent illness).
 Supplementary tests (free T4 by dialysis, T3 suppression test, thyroid scintigraphy) can then confirm the diagnosis.